Gavril242/CakeIT/README.md

 - Browse through multiple bakeries and their products.
 - Place standard or custom cake orders.
 - Communicate with bakeries via a message thread.
-- Choose delivery, in-store collection, or pickup from shared easybox.
+- Choose delivery, in-store collection, or pickup from a shared easybox.
 - View real-time availability of easybox slots and reserve one.
 - Receive notifications for order updates (accepted, declined, modified).